NOVEMBER 27, 2017: “WE ARE STILL IN” CIVIC CONVERSATION

 “We Are Still In” represents more than 2,500 leaders from America’s city halls, state houses, boardrooms, and college campuses who have signed the We Are Still In declaration since its initial release on June 5, 2017.
 This network of networks represents more than 127 million Americans and $6.2 trillion of the U.S. economy.

-June 7, 2017, the State of Hawaiʻi was the first in the nation to adopt legislation committing the state to reduce its greenhouse gas emissions in alignment with the Paris Agreement, establishing the legal basis for Hawaiʻi to continue adaptation and mitigation strategies, despite the Federal government’s withdrawal from the agreement.
+The State of Hawaiʻi becomes the first in the nation to adopt legislation committing the state to reduce its greenhouse gas emissions in alignment with the Paris Agreement, establishing the legal basis for Hawaiʻi to continue adaptation and mitigation strategies, despite the Federal government’s withdrawal from the agreement.

 Over 70 leaders participate, representing organizations and networks from community, public and private spheres, and articulate “a need to support multi-generational knowledge transfer to cultivate the next generation of local- global leaders.”
 A Local-Global Working Group is established to support pathways from the “lo‘i to the UN” to demonstrate integrated local solutions have global relevance.